dhilst/small/README.md

 ruby small.rb
 ```

-Right now the code is inlined inside `rml.rb` but this will change
-soon.
+This will run the REPL where you can type statements

 # TODO

-* Make a decent REPL
-* Parse/Run files
+* Parse/Run files (when stdin is not tty)